Amphibians

 This family of frogs range from Nicaragua to Brazil with the majority living in northwestern South America.
 They inhabit, moist, tropical rainforest.

 These species are listed by IUCN as anywhere from least concern to endangered.
 Many species are threatened by habitat destruction and disease.
 Bd chytrid fungus threatens numerous amphibian species by hardening the keratin in their skin and making them unable to breathe.
 This fungus has spread to many countries throughout the world and threatening many species with extinction.
-Several species of poison frogs are popular in the pet trade.

 White's Tree Frog